 Decisions made by the Tribunal are binding.
 Either party can appeal a decision of the Tribunal to the Federal Court of Australia, but only on a question of law.

 Generally, there is no charge for an internal Centrelink review, a first review or a second review of Centrelink decisions.

-Each party will bear their own expenses and no costs can be awarded against you.
-In some circumstances, the Administrative Appeals Tribunal may pay for your reasonable travel expenses.
+At the Administrative Appeals Tribunal, each party will bear their own expenses and no costs can be awarded against you.
+In some circumstances, the Tribunal may pay for your reasonable travel expenses.
 The Tribunal will not pay travel expenses for a representative or a support person to attend the hearing.